burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 4. __has_include Macro

-The new macro `__has_include ` to test that the header file is presented.
+The new macro `__has_include ` is used to test that the header file is presented.
 Example of usage:
 ```cpp
 #if __has_include(<optional>)
 #endif